Adopting and amending shoreland ordinances

 • there is strong citizen concern about non-compliance of the existing ordinance.

-In these cases, the DNR will notify the local government immediately and work with them to make any necessary changes to achieve compliance.
+In these cases, the DNR will notify the local government and work with them to make any necessary changes to achieve compliance.

 The local government holds a public hearing to consider the ordinance or amendment.
 The DNR comments and conditional approval letter are read and/or entered into the public record.
 The ordinance or amendment is revised according to DNR conditions of approval before adoption.